-We’re also allowing ourselves the opportunity to re-discover our original favourites later on down the road with fresh eyes, giving us the chance to fall back in love with them all over again as we peel back fresh layers of meaning over the gentle course of decades.
+We’re also allowing ourselves the opportunity to re-discover our original favourites later on down the road with fresh eyes.
+This gives us the chance to fall back in love with these stories all over again as we peel back fresh layers of meaning over the gentle course of decades, not days and weeks.

 It makes sense to me.
 But who knows – maybe I’m wrong?
-Perhaps I’ll think on it awhile…
+Perhaps I’ll analyse it awhile longer…

 Agree?
 Disagree?
 Let me know in the comments below or on Twitter or Facebook!